-From a low-maintenance schedule to continued support, the Greensboro College Professional Bachelor’s in Business Administration (BBA) Program is a degree completion program designed to fit the busy lives of working adults.
-The 72-hour program, which leads to a Bachelor of Business Administration degree, will take participants two years, including summers, to complete.
+The Greensboro College Bachelor’s of Business Administration in Organizational Leadership and Management (OLM) Program is a degree-completion program designed to fit the busy lives of working adults.
+The 72-hour program, which leads to a bachelor’s of business administration, will take participants two years, including summers, to complete.
 Students enjoy a cohort-based classroom, which means they work through the two-year program with the same group of learners.
 With each class, this group becomes a supportive family, encouraging one another toward a common goal of earning a degree.
-Our BBA students also benefit from a low maintenance schedule of classes on every Monday night and one Saturday each month.
-We'll have your books ready for you on the first day, and dinner will be on the table each Monday evening class.
+Our OLM students also benefit from a low-maintenance schedule of classes on every Monday night.

 We’ve eliminated the traditional obstacles adult students face when returning to college, so you can truly focus on your education and earning your degree.